tnoff/database-backup/README.md

 # Discord Backup

-Container that runs a cron job that executes the `discord-bot <config> db_dump` command and saves to OCI object storage.
+Runs a simple `pg_dump` command and uploads to OCI object storage.

-## Volume Mounts

-Expects a working `discord.cnf` file mounted in the `/opt/discord/cnf` directory within the container.

 ## Environment Variables

-Requires a bucket to upload the files to, set via `BUCKET_NAME`.
+For environment variables to be used in the cron job, place environment exports in a `/opt/backup/env/cron-env` file.

+Requires:

+- `BUCKET_NAME` - bucket in oci object storage
+- `DATABASE_USER` - database user to connect with
+- `DATABASE_HOST` - database host to connect to
+- `PGPASSWORD` - database password

+Optional
+- `LOCAL_DEPLOY` - if true, uses oci auth key, if false uses instance principal.

 For local deploys, use `LOCAL_DEPLOY=true` and place the required oci-cli files as a mount within the `/opt/oci/config` dir on the container.

-For environment variables to be used in the cron job, place environment exports in a `/opt/cron-env` file.